 FIDS after the immigration.
-Notice the SJ1*** flights, which presumably are charter flights since I don't think the flight is bookable on website.
+Notice the SJ1*** flights, which presumably were charter flights since I didn't think the flights were bookable on website.

 Baggage claim took a while, although priority bags still managed to arrive first.
 As the carousel was slanted and loaded from the centre, the sound of bags falling into place may spell some fear to those bringing fragile items.

 I then went out of the baggage claim area and found a crowded pick-up area.
-The airport layout forced me to pass through duty paid store, and among the items sold there I found Moet NV champagne costs more than US$100, which to say the least was borderline extortion (but note that Indonesian customs only allows 1 L of alcoholic beverages per person, which isn't much)
+The airport layout forced me to pass through duty paid store, and among the items sold there I found Moet NV champagne which was priced at more than US$100, which to say the least was borderline extortion (but note that Indonesian customs only allows 1 L of alcoholic beverages per person regardless of type, which isn't that much)